jasperdewinther/one/readme.txt

-build using the following command: ghc -hidir ./build -odir ./build --make one
+build/run using the following command: cabal run one p.one

-after compilation, run using the following command:
-./one p.one